 Medical Alert Registry

-Cuivre River offers Medical Alert Registration (PDF File) so we can be aware of special needs.
-Medical Alert families are placed on a registry list, so every reasonable effort may be made to provide advance notice of a planned maintenance outage.
+Cuivre River Electric Cooperative offers a Medical Alert Registry program.
+When you register for this program, you are placed on a registry list, so every reasonable effort may be made to provide advance notice of a planned maintenance outage.

 The Medical Alert Registry also helps prioritize service restoration when possible after an unexpected power disruption.
 However, when an unexpected outage occurs, crews must first focus on restoring power to main lines and make power available to secondary lines.
 Following a storm or other emergency, priorities may also include other life-threatening circumstances, which are evaluated as they become known.

-To register for Medical Alert, complete the Medical Alert Registration (PDF File) form and send it with a physician’s written statement to: Medical Alert Program, Cuivre River Electric Cooperative, P.O.
-Box 160, Troy, MO 63379.
+To register, complete the Medical Alert program form (linked below) and send it with a physician's written statement to:

 Medical Alert Program